lawrennd/snippets/_information-game/includes/gradient-flow-least-action.md

                   directory = './information-game')
 }

-\notes{
-The visualization shows how a system following the entropy gradient naturally traces a path of least action through the parameter space.
-This connection between steepest ascent and least action is profound comes because entropy maximization and free energy minimization are dual aspects of the same underlying principle.}
+\notes{The visualization shows how a system following the entropy gradient traces a path of least action through the parameter space.
+This connection between steepest ascent and least action comes because entropy maximization and free energy minimization are dual views of the same underlying principle.}

 \notes{At points where the gradient becomes small (near critical points), the system exhibits critical slowing, and information reservoirs naturally form.
 These are the regions where variables, $X$, become information reservoirs and effective parameters, $M$, that control system behaviour.}